SpankChain/spankbank/Readme.md

 the provided `newAddress`.
 Can only be called before the staker checks in for a period.

-TODO - current function does not enforce that splitStake must be called after check in

 1. Updates the period.
 2. Subtracts the `spankAmount` to split from `staker.spankStaked`.
 3. Create and save a new `Staker` with the transferred `spankAmount`, and the